Clicky

 Care Matters More

-The key point, more than the hours of usage, is the level of care and maintenance the jet ski got.
+The key point, more than the hours of usage, is the level of care and maintenance the ski got.

 Low Hours Can Be Bad